 Perineal massage during pregnancy helps to gradually soften and stretch the vagina and the perineum in preparation for birth.
 This leaflet explains why this could be helpful and gives instructions on how to perform this exercise.

-You can talk to your community midwife about perineal massage for more information.
+You can talk to your midwife about perineal massage for more information.

 How often do perineal tears occur?

-It is estimated that 85% of all women who give birth vaginally will tear.
-About two thirds of these women will need stitches.
+It is estimated that tearing occurs in 85% of vaginal births.
+About two thirds of these tears will need stitches.

 What can I do to avoid perineal tears?